matt1187/3.3V-adventure/Abit_AN4/readme.md

 # Disclaim
-Risk of modification is on your side.
-It is not my fault, if your board or CPU dies.
+It is your risk of modification, it is not my fault, if your board or CPU dies.

 # License